Kamshet railway station

 Kamshet railway station or Kamshet station is a railway station of Pune Suburban Railway on Mumbai–Chennai line.
+The station code is KMST.

-Local trains between Pune Junction–, –Lonavla stop here.
+Local trains between Pune Junction–, –Lonavala stop here.

 The only passenger train having a stop at this station is the Pune Junction– Passenger.

 The station has two platforms and a foot overbridge.
 Nearby attractions are two hilly forts, namely Tikona Fort and Tung Fort, and the Pavna Dam and boating.

+A lot of senior living homes have come up near the station.